Workplace rehabilitation is a specific service to assist you to stay in, or return to, suitable work.

 What to expect from the service

-An approved workplace rehabilitation provider will deliver an appropriate professional Return to Work Program by undertaking the following:
+An approved WRP will deliver an appropriate Return-to-Work Program using the approved form.

-Note: Resolution of issues not related to the Return to Work Program and your rehabilitation generally are not part of the rehabilitation provider’s role.
+Resolution of issues not related to the return-to-work program and your rehabilitation generally are not part of the rehabilitation provider’s role.

 Getting a referral to a workplace rehabilitation provider